ofirpress/shortformer/README.md

 ```bash
 python train.py --task language_modeling     data-bin/wikitext-103     --save-dir baseline/  --arch transformer_lm_wiki103     --max-update 286000 --max-lr 1.0 --t-mult 2 --lr-period-updates 270000 --lr-scheduler cosine --lr-shrink 0.75     --warmup-updates 16000 --warmup-init-lr 1e-07 --min-lr 1e-09 --optimizer nag --lr 0.0001 --clip-norm 0.1     --criterion adaptive_loss --max-tokens 3072 --update-freq 3 --seed 1 --fp16     --sample-break-mode none --skip-invalid-size-inputs-valid-test --ddp-backend=no_c10d --tokens-per-sample 3072  --no-epoch-checkpoints
 ```

+Again, we used fairseq commit 23d8502bdde88a3e58e0910e2ee49834f8478b39, so you should also use that, since in future versions the names of some of the arguments have changed.

 #### Inference
 Use the same commands as in the 'Baseline with Staged Training' inference subsection.